ThorStarlord/SAO-Tragedy-Deconstruction/98_Instructions/01_LLM_Do.md

 - All folders and files must begin with a leading number prefix (e.g., 01_, 02_) to enforce strict ordering and clarity.
 - Use PascalCase or underscores after the number prefix for readability (e.g., 03_Route_A_Nuanced_Parody, 01_Core_Concept.md).
 - Never skip or duplicate numbers in the sequence; maintain continuous, logical ordering.
+- You may use 00 as a prefix for both files and folders, as long as the numbering is continuous and unique within its context (e.g., a folder named 00_Something and a file named 00_Something.md are both valid if not duplicated or skipped in their respective lists).
 - Use descriptive names after the number prefix that reflect the file or folder's content and purpose.
 - For scripts and dialogue, include the route and scene in the filename for clarity (e.g., 08_Scene_2F_01_Descent.md).
 - Each route folder must contain act folders (e.g., 01_Act_One), and each act folder must contain scene files (e.g., 01_Scene_1_Description.md), following these naming conventions.